knowlearning/platform/sites/documentation/docs/index.md

 }
 Agent.watch(id, watchCallback)

-//  Prompt a user to upload a file from their computer const uploadId = await Agent.upload()
+//  Prompt a user to upload a file using their built-in file browser const uploadId = await Agent.upload({ browser: true })

 //  Download the uploaded file back to the user's computer await Agent.download(uploadId)